lmiller1990/vue-testing-handbook/src/vuex-actions.md

 ## Creating the Action

-We will write a action that follows a common Vuex pattern:
+We will write an action that follows a common Vuex pattern:

 1. make an asynchronous call to an API
 2. do some proccessing on the data (optional)